tabilzad/internal-proxy/README.md

 # Building

 To build use `:bootRun` gradle task.
-Building with InteliJ will not run the buildInfo task so versioning will not work.
+Building with InteliJ will not run the buildInfo task so versioning will not work, but the app would run fine.

 # Contributions